Billy-/Ubuntu-Bootstrappers/README.md

 ## TODO

-- Fix indentLine in JSON files (concealed chars f'ing it)
 - Make <C-o> toggle NERDTree with current file focused
 - Make <C-a> Toggle NERDTree always at project route
 - Make <C-o> and <C-a> Focus NERDTree if it's already open and it isn't currently focused (instead of closing it)